What is PRIME?

 PRIME is designed to support work activities by NJTPA staff and staff from member subregional and partner agencies (NJDOT, PANYNJ and NJ TRANSIT).

-Beginning in early 2022, the NJTPA will begin a PRIME 2.0 Upgrade to make the application more robust and functionality more user-friendly.
+The NJTPA has begun work on a PRIME 2.0 Upgrade project to make the application more functionally robust and user-friendly.
 Visit this page to learn more about the work program and progress updates.